hypernumbers/hypernumbers-manual/contents/vixo-functions/site-administration/factory.rst

 ``=FACTORY.WxH(...)`` is a special function that enables a vixo site to create other vixo sites.
 It is used when someone builds a site of a particular type and needs to create lots of instances of it.

 .. warning:: this function will only work on sites that are configured to be a factory sites.
-If the site is not so configured it will throw a #NOTFACTORY! error.
+If the site is not so configured it will throw a #NOTSETUP! error.

 Syntax
 ------